Want to know some great ways to start the day positively and mindfully?

 Spend ten minutes every morning writing a list of things to be thankful for.
 Or alternatively, tell one person that you are very thankful for something specific that they have done in your life.
 This will get both yours and their days off to a fantastic start.

-It’s great to start the day positively with some exercise, but you shouldn’t push too hard when you’re just getting up.
+It’s great to start the day positively with some exercise, and morning yoga is the best (in my opinion).

 7: Say something that matters